top of page

 What is the WFTV Festival?

-The WFTV Festival is for WFTV members, by members; The Festival will showcase members’ work, short and long form, across both film and TV, to an audience of members and invited industry professionals.
+The WFTV Festival is by WFTV members, for members.
+The festival showcases members’ work, short and long form, across both film and TV, to an audience of members and invited industry professionals.

 We want to celebrate the creativity and talent of our members and to give them the opportunity to see their work on a big screen alongside their contemporaries.